sarangaSena/PY32F030_Keil_Template/README.md

 > Currently only support the PY32f030

-> **NOTE: The function is not fully tested, and you are responsible for any problems with the use of this repository.**
+> **NOTE: The function is tested with jlink debugger, and you are responsible for any problems with the use of this repository.**

 Collaboration on this crate is highly welcome, as are pull requests!